KhosroBahrami/ObjectDetection_YOLOv3_Tensorflow/README.md

 # YOLOv1

 YOLO divides the input image into an S×S grid.
 Each grid cell predicts only one object.
-For example, the yellow grid cell below tries to predict the “person” object whose center (the blue dot) falls inside the grid cell.
+For example, the yellow grid cell in the folowing figure tries to predict the person object whose center (the blue dot) falls inside the yellow grid cell.

 ![Alt text](figs/fig1.png?raw=true "Each grid cell detects only one object.")